 - Awards are also very nice gestures and forms of acknowledgment.
 Nominating a client for an industry award is a wonderful gesture, and it will be a tremendous achievement for them if they win.
 Most legitimate awards programs require a comprehensive application process that includes the impact that you made.
 The beauty of awards is that you can give them to an entire team, not just your immediate contact.
 You can also send one to the CEO or other influential people in the organization that you want to get to know.

 All of these tactics will help you to quantify the impact of your work in a strategic account.
 However, as we mentioned earlier, value not communicated is value not perceived.
 Now you need to identify other key players in the account and create a PR strategy to spread the news inside your client organization.
-We’ll discuss this in the second part of this article.
+We’ll discuss this in Communicating Value to Protect & Grow Strategic Accounts Part 2.

 New Richardson eBook.
 12 Social Media Tips To Support New Business & Account Growth Click here